Tommaso23/DecisionTree/README.md

 # DecisionTree
-This project is about learning from decision tree, using a simple pruning tecnhique.
+This project is about learning from decision tree, using a simple pruning technique.
 ## How to use:
 Use all the files in the repository and run the main.py.
 Uncomment the code releated to the dataset you want to test.
 ## Repository Overview: